Our Baton Rouge and Lafayette fertility centers help determine whether you are a candidate for egg freezing

 - The process is not considered experimental.

-- Worldwide, more than 1,000 babies have been born after egg freezing with a rate of normal births comparable to that for the general population.
+- Worldwide, thousands of babies have been born after egg freezing with a rate of normal births comparable to that for the general population.

 - Long-term storage of frozen eggs (as long as 10 years) is viable